syncfusion-content/wpf-docs/wpf/SfSchedule/Basic-View.md

 ---
 layout: post
-title: Types of Schedule views at Syncfusion schedule for Wpf
+title: Basic views in SfSchedule | Syncfusion
-description: Learn what and all schedule views are available and how to use that views in SfSchedule control.
+description: This section explains about types of schedule views and how to use that schedule views in SfSchedule control.
 platform: wpf
 control: SfSchedule
 documentation: ug